achow101/bittipaddr/README.md

 ## Building

-This project uses the Google Web Toolkit.
-You must use that in order to build this project and deploy it.
+This project uses the Google Web Toolkit, Amazon Web Services DynamoDB, and BlockCypher's API.
+You must download the necessary libraries in order to build and deploy this project.

 ## License